Blargian/min_span_tree_visualizer/README.md

 `./vcpkg integrate install`

-You can now open the folder in visualize studio code.
+You can now open the folder in visual studio.
 Open up the CMakeLists.txt file, `ctrl + save` and the project should compile.

 There are two executables which can be run.
 To run the main project select `min_span_tree_visualizer.exe` or to run the test suite select `tests.exe`